-At Land & Brand New Homes, we’re proud to offer a range of brand new properties in various UK locations, and with over 30 years’ experience in residential developments in southern England, we feel well equipped to share our advice.
+At Land & Brand New Homes, we’re proud to offer a range of brand-new properties in various UK locations, and with over 30 years of experience in residential developments in southern England, we feel well-equipped to share our advice.

 1 – Start living your life

 A brand new home is ready for you to move in and start living your life.
 There’s nothing to renovate or repair – it’s all new!
 You may not have the time nor inclination to spend your precious leisure time refurbishing a second-hand home and, with a new home, you don’t have to.

 If you’ve bought off-plan, you will have had a chance to decide on your new home’s specifications, colours and finishes beforehand, so the space is personalised and customised to your and your family’s tastes and requirements.

 And, should there be any minor snagging issues, these can be fixed quickly, especially if the builders are still on site and readily available.

 Today’s house builders are subject to a host of safety regulations that must be met, which is great news for you and your family’s protection.
 These include the use of fire-resistant materials along with hard-wired smoke alarms to ensure the occupants’ safety in case of a fire.
 There are also electrical precautions such as circuit breakers, and all doors and locks must comply with the British Standard Security Acts.

 What’s more, many new homes also come fitted with an intruder alarm which will not only deter any would-be burglars but also decrease your home’s insurance premium.

 One of the big attractions of buying a brand-new property is the peace of mind that comes with the warranty.
 Most new-build homes have a 10-year structural warranty from organisations such as the NHBC (National House Building Council) whose policies cover about 80% of the new-build market.